 Pacheco, who never completed his political science and environmental studies major from George Washington University, served as the chairman of PETA for 20 years before leaving in 2000.
 Under him, PETA forced many of the world’s largest corporations — General Motors, Exxon, Amway, L’Oréal, Revlon, Mobil Oil, and Benetton — to end various inhumane practices against animals.

-As for Taub, he was convicted on six counts of misdemeanor.
+As for Taub, he was convicted on six counts of misdemeanors.
 All of the six charges, however, were overturned — five during a second trial, by jury, and the sixth on appeal in 1983.
-He had to pay $3,500 as fine.
+He had to pay $3,500 as a fine.

 The National Institutes of Health (NIH) suspended the remaining $200,000 for Taub’s experiments.
 But after the courts cleared Taub, the NIH reversed its decision not to fund him.